zkaufman/sherpa/docs/models/index.rst

 FWHM parameters to be the same but to let the position and amplitude values vary independently.

+More information is available in the
+:doc:`combining models <combine>` documentation.

 .. note::

    It is possible to have models depend on the values of other models,